in the Oil and Gas Industry

-Using the network of sensors, for example, to monitor the pressure in the pipes, the drilling process, machinery conditions and detect leakages, helps maintain ongoing control over all the processes in the supply chain and quickly respond to changes.
-And in this industry, the high speed of addressing issues usually translates to billions of dollars in savings.
+Using the network of IoT sensors for oil and gas extraction and processing helps maintain ongoing control in the supply chain and quickly respond to changes.
+Sensor-based technology can be leveraged to monitor the pressure in the pipes, oversee the drilling process, machinery conditions and detect leakages.
+In this industry, the high speed of addressing issues usually translates to billions of dollars in savings.

 Smart algorithms cross-reference and analyze data and events registered and detected by diverse sensors.
 They create unique insights that help management make important decisions, for example, when exactly to start and stop drilling to avoid issues.

 Smart algorithms can predict when the conditions of expensive equipment change and it requires maintenance, either regular or urgent.
 It goes without saying that timely on-demand maintenance is more efficient than routine checks and acts as a guarantor of workers’ safety.

 Robots and drones

 Among IoT devices for oil and gas supply chain, drones and robots play an important role.
 They enable efficient site exploration, ongoing data gathering and 3D mapping of landfills and can withstand hard conditions regular for drill sites.